Inside: Anger management for kids that teaches them how to actually work through the emotion in healthy ways.

 As self-regulation skills come online and mature, the need for tantrums decreases.
 Just think of a 6-year-old getting mad as opposed to a 3-year-old, the older child will be better able to handle situations and emotions due to developmental maturity.

 Yet, the 6-year-old still gets angry and in some ways, this anger may be deeper than before — more meaningful.
 It will be linked to social relationships, hurt feelings, and perhaps anxiety — complicated feelings they didn’t have at age three.
-This may mean the beginning of a more adult-like temper.
+This is the beginning of a more adult-like temper.

 Looking for anger in toddlerhood?
 Check out my post on Toddler Defiance: Toddler Defiance and the Brain: They Know Better, But Can They Do Better? (yes, but they need help)